-In the Southeast Region no black rockfish surveys were conducted in 2009.
+In the Southeast Region no black rockfish surveys were conducted in 2010.

 In the Westward Region hydroacoustic equipment was deployed in a preliminary effort at stock assessment of black and dark rockfish.
-Surveyed areas included the Northeast Section of the Kodiak Management Area (contact Carrie Worton).
+Surveyed areas included the Westside District of the Kodiak Management Area and the Chignik Management Area (contact Carrie Worton).